Ambikas-products/DocumentParser-non-RAG/README.md

 ## Next Steps

-The next lab will introduce Retrieval Augmented Generation (RAG) to handle documents of any length, overcoming the current token limit restriction.
+The I will attempt Retrieval Augmented Generation (RAG) to handle documents of any length, overcoming the current token limit restriction.